cisagov/get.gov/pages/about/data.md

 ---

 Explore .gov domain data.
 This data is maintained in our [GitHub repository](https://github.com/cisagov/dotgov-data/){.usa-link--external}.
-If you have questions about the data or suggestions for improving it, [open a Github issue](https://github.com/cisagov/dotgov-data/issues){.usa-link--external}.
+If you have questions about the data or suggestions for improving it, [open a GitHub issue](https://github.com/cisagov/dotgov-data/issues){.usa-link--external}.

 ## All .gov domains